 - Nok Air will appoint independent individuals to count or check the shareholders’ votes in the meeting.
-Shareholders must use ballots to vote for every agenda required, which will ensure transparency and auditability in case that any arguments later arise.
-Nok Air will clearly count the ballots, disclose the results, and record the meeting’s resolution in the minutes of meeting.
+Ballots are used in every agenda requiring voting in order to make the voting transparent and auditable if there is any disagreement later.
+The Company will clearly count the ballots, disclose the results, and record the meeting’s resolution in the minutes of meeting.

-- In the Shareholder’s Meeting, Nok Air will arrange for a consideration and a voting based on an order of the meeting agendas without changing any material information or without adding any meeting agenda at the meeting without prior notice.
-Shareholders will vote for each item in case of multiple items under one agenda, such as appointment of directors.
+- In the shareholders’ meeting, the Company arranges for consideration and voting of each agenda respectively without changing any significant information or without adding any agenda without prior notice.
+Shareholders will vote for each item in case there are items under one agenda, such as appointment of directors.

-- Shareholders will be equally allowed to examine Nok Air’s operation and to inquire and express their opinions as well as recommendations.
-Directors and executives will attend the Meeting to answer questions there.
-They are also allowed to ask chairperson of each committee in related issues.
+- Shareholders have equal rights to examine the Company’s operation and to inquire and express their opinions as well as recommendations.
+All directors and relevant executives will attend the shareholders’ meeting to answer shareholders’ questions.
+Shareholderes can also question to chairman of each committee on related issues.

-- Before the meeting, the Board of Directors, executives, and auditor (s) will be introduced to the participants.
-The Chairman will announce the quorum, consisting of the number of participating shareholders, the number of proxies, and the number of shareholders who appoint independent directors of Nok Air as a proxy.
+- Prior to the meeting, the Board of Directors, chairman of each committee, executives, and auditor (s) will be introduced to the meeting.
+The Chairman will announce the quorum, consisting of the number of participating shareholders, the number of proxies, and the number of shareholders who appoint independent directors of Nok Air as their proxies.
 Moreover, the voting procedures and counting of shareholders’ votes for each session will be clarified.

-- The Chairman of the meeting will allocate adequate meeting time to equally give each shareholder a chance to inquire or comment on related issues.
+- The Chairman of the meeting will allocate adequate meeting time to give each shareholder equal chance to inquire or comment on related issues.
 Shareholders’ key questions will be comprehensively answered.
-All major questions, explanation and opinion will be recorded in the minutes of meeting to further inform the shareholders who cannot attend the meeting.
+All major questions, explanation and opinions will be recorded in the minutes of meeting to further inform the shareholders who cannot attend the meeting.

 - The minutes of the meeting, which discloses the meeting resolution, must be completely recorded with accuracy and transparency, consisting of following details: